 frame pointersto make the

 Don’t keep the frame pointer in a register for functions that don’t need one.
 This avoids the instructions to save, set up and restore frame pointers; it also makes an extra register available in many functions.
-It also makes debugging impossible on some machines. [x]
+It also makes debugging impossible on some machines.
+11

-It removes instructions
+It removes these instructions.

 third parameter to show that only first